-Yuma released his debut album, Spear and Shield, in June 2015.
-Dave Sumner from jazz blog, Bird is the Worm, praises the album as a “compelling debut from saxophonist Uesaka, who susses out some powerful moments from his gentle lyricism.”
+He currently co-leads Ocelot, a collaborative trio consisting of Colin Hinton and Cat Toren.
+Ocelot recorded their debut album in 2019, which is scheduled to be released in late 2020.
+Yuma released his debut EP, Spear and Shield, in 2015.
+Dave Sumner (Bird is the Worm) praises the album as a “compelling debut from saxophonist Uesaka, who susses out some powerful moments from his gentle lyricism.”

 As a sideman, Yuma has performed and/or recorded with Anna Webber’s New Large Ensemble, Jeff Lederer and The Brooklyn Blowhards; Lex Korten’s Make/Believe; Colin Hinton’s Simulacra; Gabriel Zucker; Lesley Mok’s Living Collection, Peter Nelson’s Ash, Dust, and Chalkboard Cinema; Ken Ychicawa’s Thruworld; Pravin Thompson’s A Thoughtful Collapse; Alec Goldfarb’s Laughing Coffin.
 Through these projects, he had the pleasure of working with leading musical figures such as Jorge Roeder, Allison Miller, Eric Wubbels, and Kate Gentile, as well as rising young talents such as Nick Dunston, Adam O’Farrill, and Lex Korten.
 He was also a part of a world premier of Monteverdi Shapero by Alvin Lucier as a part of Ensemble Evolution at Banff Center for the Arts.